-Fish Parmesan with Pasta Primavera
+Fish Pasta Primavera with Parmesan

-- Fish Parmesan: Prepare Gorton’s Smart & Crunchy Breaded Fish Fillets according to package directions.
+- Fish Parmesan: Prepare Gorton’s Crunchy Breaded Fish Fillets according to package directions.
 Once baked, preheat broiler to high.
 Spoon 1 tbsp tomato sauce on each fillet and sprinkle each with 1 tbsp mozzarella.
 Place under broiler for 2 to 3 minutes or until cheese is melted.

 - Pasta Primavera: Meanwhile, prepare pasta according to package directions.
 Add broccoli and carrots during the last 2 minutes of cooking.
 Drain, reserving 1/2 cup pasta water.